mishbahul-hub/How-to-Visualize-Filters-and-Feature-Maps-in-Convolutional-Neural-Networks/README.md

 * **Hierarchy of features**: Trace how simple edges evolve into high-level patterns across the layers.
 * **Code walkthrough**: Step-by-step scripts to generate, visualize, and interpret the internal representations of your CNN.

-## 🔧 Why It Matters

-CNNs aren’t just black boxes — they’re dynamic feature extractors, layer by layer.
-By peeking behind the curtain:

-* You’ll gain confidence in what your network is **actually learning**.
-* You’ll spot quirks, redundancies, or dead filters **early on**, improving model robustness.
-* You’ll deepen your intuition on **how to design smarter architectures**, selecting layers with meaning, not just by trial.
-* You’ll boost your communication with stakeholders by **visualizing model behavior** rather than just metrics.

 ## 🚀 How to Use

 1. Clone this repository.